 Our nation is somewhat divided on the subject of baby ear piercing, whilst in other cultures, or countries, it is seen as completely normal and even necessary to pierce a new born baby girl’s ears.
 Ear piercing is such a deep-rooted tradition in Spain and some Latin American countries, that it is the custom to give a new mother gold ear studs for her baby girl, as a symbol of femininity.
-She might even be wearing these when she leaves the hospital!
+She might even be wearing these before she leaves the hospital!

-Cultural tradition aside, there is also the matter of personal taste, as some think babies look attractive with earrings and others really prefer them without.
-Or maybe you feel strongly that it is better for a child to choose this for themselves when they are able to understand what it is involved.
-As a parent, I felt it best for my daughter to make the choice to have her ears pierced at age 10, when she was also able to take responsibility for caring for the piercing herself.
+Cultural tradition aside, it is also a matter of personal taste, as some think babies look attractive with earrings and others really prefer them without.
+Maybe you feel it’s better for a child to make the choice themselves when they are able to understand what it is involved.

 My Professional Policy is this:

-As a professional ear piercer, I have given all of the above a great deal of thought and whilst I didn’t make the choice to pierce my daughter’s ears when she was a baby, I can respect that others may feel differently and are also often feeling a strong cultural pressure to pierce a girl’s ears just as soon as possible.
+As a professional ear piercer, I have given all of the above a great deal of thought and I respect the range of feelings that parents have and also that there is often a strong cultural pressure to pierce a girl’s ears just as soon as possible.
 The vast majority of parents who enquire about baby ear piercing are originally from other parts of the world.